Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Evaluating the Effectiveness of scrubbers for reducing Medicare IHD Hospitalization

-The model for the key-associated propensity score, $\phi(z;x^{int,z}, x^{out,z})$, specifies $f^Z(z,\vX_{\jstar}^{z,int}, \vX_i^{z,out};\gamma)$ as a logistic regression with main effect terms for each of $\vX^{int, z}_{\jstar}, \vX^{out,z}_i$, denoting the each of the power plant characteristics (of the key-associated plant) and each of the ZIP code characteristics listed in Table \ref{tab:covs}.
-Estimates of this model are then used to group each of the $n=\numzips$ ZIP codes into one of $K=5$ strata based on the quintiles of the distribution of $\hat{\phi}_i$ among the ZIP codes with $Z_i=1$.
+The model for the key-associated propensity score, $\phi(z;x^{int,z}, x^{out,z})$, specifies $f^Z(z,\{\vX^{int,z}_{j}\}_{j \in t_i^\top}, \vX_i^{z,out};\gamma)$ as a logistic regression with main effect terms for each of $\vX^{int, z}_{\jstar}, \vX^{out,z}_i$, denoting the each of the power plant characteristics (of the key-associated plant) and each of the ZIP code characteristics listed in Table \ref{tab:covs}.
+Estimates of this model are then used to first prune 626 ZIP codes for having estimates of $\hat{\phi}_i$ that did not overlap with the opposite treatment group, and then stratify each of the remaining $n=\numzips$ ZIP codes into one of $K=5$ strata based on the quintiles of the distribution of $\hat{\phi}_i$ among the ZIP codes with $Z_i=1$.
 Figure \ref{fig:balplot} depicts the standardized mean difference in each covariate before the stratification, within each of the $K$ strata, and on average across all strata.
-Note that, while the average standardized mean covariate difference across all strata is generally reduced relative to the unadjusted differences, serious imbalance remains, in particular within individual propensity score strata, motivating the use of further covariate adjustment in addition to adjustment for $\hat{\phi}_i$, as will be described later.
+Note that, while the average standardized mean covariate difference across all strata is generally reduced relative to the unadjusted differences, serious imbalance remains, in particular within individual propensity score strata, motivating the use of further covariate adjustment in addition to adjustment for $\hat{\lambda}_i$, as will be described later.
+Further note that the most extreme imbalances remain for characteristics of key-associated power plants for which the threat of confounding is judged to be minor compared to ZIP code characteristics that tend to exhibit better balance.